13 Sep TIFF REVIEW – ‘Joker’ is a divisive, turbulent, and maddening work

 But it’s the physicality of his work that’s equally as impressive as his emotional efforts.
 Arthur is shockingly emaciated and frail (you’ll beg for him to put his shirt back on) which just makes the character that much more unsettling to behold.
 When Arthur’s illness causes him to laugh uncontrollably, Phoenix delivers these moments as a combination of both chuckles and cries, leading to an unexpected wave of sympathy to be elicited from an audience.
-For all his murderous actions, you cannot help but feel empathy for Arthur, which is a testament to Phoenix’s incredible work.
+Before his murderous actions (particularly one that’s horribly cruel), you cannot help but feel some empathy for Arthur, which is a testament to Phoenix’s incredible work.

 In a visual sense, Joker invokes the early work of Martin Scorsese, especially Taxi Driver.
 Frankly, you almost expect Travis Bickle to drive past in his cab at any moment.
 Call it homage or rip-off, Phillips is clearly a big Scorsese fan.
 With spectacular production design from Mark Friedberg, Gotham City feels more like the down and dirty New York City in the late 70s/early 80s with its neon-drenched streets and graffiti-covered subway cars.
 It’s an aesthetic that echoes the Gotham of the future found in Christopher Nolan’s trilogy, even if we’re still being led to believe the films are not connected.